 5. Discipline the toddler

 Disciplining a young toddler isn’t easy, but this shouldn’t deter you from setting the expectations right.
 A straight and stern “no” often goes a long way if you use it right the first time when you see your toddler climbing out of the crib.
-Along with saying no, talk to your toddler, especially when they are a little older, and try to tell them why you don’t want them to climb out of the crib.
+Along with saying no, talk to your toddler, especially when they are a little older, and tell them why you don’t want them to climb or jump out of the crib.

 Tips To Minimize Adverse Effects Of Falling